Samuel Richards (ironmaster)

 Samuel Richards (March 8, 1769 – January 4, 1842) was an American businessman and ironmaster.
 He was heavily involved in the New Jersey iron industry during the early 19th century, starting with his family's iron business in Batsto Village, New Jersey, where he apprenticed under his father, William Richards.
-Richards would eventually come into ownership of Weymouth Furnace and Martha Furnace in 1808, in addition to the Atsion Iron Works in 1822.
-His half brother, Benjamin Wood Richards, became mayor of Philadelphia.

-Early life
+Early Life & Family

-Samuel Richards was born in the Richards family home in Berks County, Pennsylvania.
-Samuel was the third child of eleven born to William and Mary Richards of Batsto, New Jersey.
-Richards would begin his career in the New Jersey iron industry when his father obtained management of the Batsto Iron Works in 1784.
-By 1789, Samuel was managing the Richards family store in Philadelphia.
+Samuel Richards was born in the Richards family home at Warwick Furnace in Pennsylvania.
+Samuel was the third child of eleven born to William and Mary Richards of Warwick Furnace.
+Richards would begin his career in the New Jersey iron industry when his father obtained management of the Batsto Iron Works in 1784, in which he began an apprenticeship at the age of 15.
+By 1790, Samuel was managing the Richards family store in Philadelphia located at 111 North Water Street, succeeded the previous store agent Charles Pettit.

 Richards would marry his first wife, Mary Smith Morgan, on November 18, 1797, in Philadelphia.
-The ceremony was officiated by Reverend Ashbel Green, a chaplain of the United States Congress.
+The ceremony was officiated by Reverend Ashbel Green, then the chaplain of the United States House of Representatives.
+The couple would have eight children between 1798 and 1810.
+Only three, Thomas, Sarah, and Elizabeth would survive to adulthood.
+Mary would pass away on May 3, 1820 after a brief illness.

-Mary Richards died in 1820 after giving birth to eight children, three living to adulthood.
-Richards would remarry in 1822 to Anna Maria Witherspoon of New York, who would have three children with Richards, two living to adulthood.
+Richards would remarry on October 8,1822 to Anna Maria Witherspoon of New York.
+The couple would have three children with the youngest two, Maria and William, surviving to adulthood.

-In 1827, Thomas Sully would be commissioned for a portrait of Samuel Richards.

 Career

+Eagle Iron Works

+In July 1801, Richards had succeeded Robert Morris as a partner at the Eagle Iron Works in Philadelphia, operating under the partnership of "Foxall & Richards."
+The Eagle Iron Works was located along the Schuylkill River in Philadelphia and was responsible for casting six-plate stoves, pig iron, anvils, and forge hammers.

 Weymouth Iron Works

-In 1808, Richards, along with his business partner Joseph Ball, each purchased a 3/8th share of Weymouth Iron Works in Atlantic County, New Jersey.
-By April 1808, Ball & Richards owned a 3/4 share of the Weymouth property, being valued at $34,500.